Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Ready to form your LLC with confidence?
-Our trusted partner LegalZoom has packages starting at $0 + filing fees.
+Need help with business formation?
+Our trusted partner LegalZoom makes it easy—packages start at $0 + state filing fees.

-Most sole proprietors buy insurance in case they are sued.
+Most sole proprietors buy business insurance in case they are sued.
 While insurance can help by providing money to settle lawsuits, it will not always offer complete protection.
 Many policies only cover certain kinds of cases, such as personal injury suits if someone slips and falls on your property.
 Any other claim, like a collection action from one of your vendors, is not covered by insurance.
 Additionally, the money the policy provides may not be enough to cover your damages, which leaves your opponents free to go after your personal assets.

 The Business Dies With Its Owner

 Courts do not see any difference between a sole proprietorship and its owner.
-So when the owner passes away, the business ends unless the owner makes a prudent estate plan which allows the company to continue.
+So when the owner passes away, the business ends unless the owner makes a prudent estate plan that allows the company to continue.

 Corporations have many ways to raise money to invest in the business.
-One of the easiest ways for a corporation to raise money is to sell more shares.
+One of the easiest ways for a corporation to raise money is to sell shares.
 Selling shares gives people a piece of the company in exchange for the money they invest.
 However, a sole proprietorship has no shareholders and cannot sell shares without changing its business structure.

 Sole proprietorships may borrow money just like other business structures.
 However, because there is no separation between business and personal assets, many sole proprietors need to use their personal assets as collateral for the business loan.
 A sole proprietor can even use their home as collateral.
 If the business fails and the owner does not have enough money to pay the loan, the lender can take away the owner’s personal assets to get that money back.